 I've been working online for two decades and business burnout is a big issue for solopreneurs.
 I've totally battled it personally.
 Even though partnerships can have their ups and downs, at least you have someone to handle some of the stress and responsibility.
 You have that partner to commiserate with when things aren't going right and share the workload.

 Solopreneurs are by themselves and have the entire weight of their success on their shoulders.
-This can lead you to work 14+ hour days and lose track of what’s happening at home with your family.
+This can lead you to work 14+ hour days and lose track of what’s happening in your home and with your family.
 But, is focusing so much attention on your business a wise decision?

-You know the answer is no if you want to be happy in your life and enjoy your family.
+You know the answer is no if you want to enjoy your life.
 Even if you’re single, making time for self-care and relaxation will improve your overall health and mental well being.
 Here are signs you might be headed toward business burnout.

 - Insomnia.
 If your brain can’t shut down because you’re consumed with work, your sleep pattern will be disrupted, leaving you overtired, lacking energy, and possibly lacking the mental energy to make wise business decisions.